ministryofjustice/security-guidance/docs/glossary.md

 -   **Blue Team**

     The internal security defence team in an organisation.
-Within the MoJ, this work is performed by the [Operational Security Team \(OST\)](#operational-security-team-ost).
+Within the MoJ, this work is performed by the [Security Team](#operational-security-team-ost).

 <a name="brute-force-attack"></a>